xStarbound/xStarbound/README.md

 - [Enterable Fore Block](https://steamcommunity.com/sharedfiles/filedetails/?id=3025026792) — fully supported by xStarbound.
 - [FezzedTech](https://steamcommunity.com/sharedfiles/filedetails/?id=2962923060) ([GitHub](https://github.com/FezzedOne/FezzedTech)) — requires xStarbound for full functionality, but also supports StarExtensions (with reduced functionality) and is compatible with vanilla Starbound.
 Is *not* compatible with OpenStarbound.
-- [Limited Lives](https://steamcommunity.com/sharedfiles/filedetails/?id=3222951645) — fully supported by xStarbound as of v2.4.1.1.
 - [Tech Loadout Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2920684844) — fully supported by xStarbound.
 - [Scanner Shows Printability](https://steamcommunity.com/sharedfiles/filedetails/?id=3145469034) — fully supported by xStarbound as of v2.3.7.
 - [Size of Life - Framework](https://steamcommunity.com/sharedfiles/filedetails/?id=3218820111), [Size of Life - Vanilla Species](https://steamcommunity.com/sharedfiles/filedetails/?id=3218826863) and other mods based on the framework — xStarbound supports «nice» non-pixelated scaling as of v2.4.1.1.